MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 For more information about creating domain names in Microsoft 365 organizations, see [Get help with Microsoft 365 domains](/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider).

-The following table summarizes the requirements for the default (base) domain, additional domains (carrier subdomains), Request URI, and Contact header.
+The following table summarizes the requirements for the default domains, additional domains, Request URI, and Contact header.

 | Company | Default domain | Additional domain | Request URI | Contact header |